TapRoot Farms

 The Plants

 The main grow-out space for the plants is exclusively deep water culture.
-Two Growasis 4-tier Nursery and Microgreen Systems are home to germinating seedlings and microgreens.
-Depending on environmental factors, seedlings will germinate on average for about 10-14 days before they're transplant ready.
+Three Growasis 4-tier Nursery and Microgreen Systems are home to germinating seedlings and microgreens.
+Depending on environmental factors, seedlings will germinate on average for about 10-14 days before they’re transplant ready.

-There are 3,248 planting spaces within the Growasis DWC system.
+There are 3,248 planting spaces within each Growasis DWC system.
 This dynamic method of growing allows for a conveyor-belt style raft production where young sprouts are transplanted into the system at one end and are gradually pushed down the trough to be harvested five to six weeks later at the other end.
 An over-sized aeration system using ultra-quiet air pumps provides a continuous supply of air beneath the raft boards.

-617-771 Lettuce Heads Weekly
+1,418-1,772 Lettuce Heads Weekly

-2,674-3,343 Lettuce Heads Monthly
+6,144-7,679 Lettuce Heads Monthly

-32,090-40,113 Lettuce Heads Annually
+73,723 – 92,154 Lettuce Heads Annually

 Growasis 4-tier Nursery